-As of December 31, 2022, the Franchise Network consisted of 20,686 REALTORS® comprised of 20,374 fee-paying REALTORS® and 312 Brokers who do not pay Fixed Franchise Fees (as they are primarily responsible for managing their brokerage operations).
-For the year ended December 31, 2022, the Franchise Network increased by 527 REALTORS® due to strong recruitment efforts and brokerage acquisitions by Franchisees during the year.
+As of December 31, 2023, the Franchise Network consisted of 20,529 REALTORS® comprised of 20,244 fee-paying REALTORS® and 285 Brokers who do not pay Fixed Franchise Fees (as they are primarily responsible for managing their brokerage operations).
+For the year ended December 31, 2023, the Franchise Network decreased by 157 REALTORS® due primarily to the termination of six Franchisees and the non-renewal of one Franchisee in the fourth quarter of the year.
 Bridgemarq offers Franchisees recruitment programs to support their recruitment efforts.
 These programs allow Franchisees to target new REALTORS® as well as experienced REALTORS® who operate under competing brands.
-Bridgemarq believes that growth in the overall population of REALTORS® across Canada, the perceived value of the tools and technology included in the Franchise Systems and the support provided by Bridgemarq to its REALTORS® and Franchisees under the Relief Plan all contributed to the net increase in REALTORS® in the Franchise Network during 2021 and 2022.
+Bridgemarq believes that growth in the overall population of REALTORS® across Canada, the perceived value of the tools and technology included in the Franchise Systems and the support provided by Bridgemarq to its REALTORS® all contributed to the net increase in REALTORS® in the Franchise Network over the course of 2022 and 2023.

-The Franchise Network is highly productive, with an approximate average transactional dollar volume in 2022 of \$3.7 million per REALTOR®, compared to an estimated \$2.1 million in transactional dollar volume generated by an average Canadian REALTOR® outside the Franchise Network.
+The Franchise Network is highly productive, with an approximate average transactional dollar volume in 2023 of \$2.9 million per REALTOR®, compared to an estimated \$1.7 million in transactional dollar volume generated by an average Canadian REALTOR® outside the Franchise Network.